 In 2014, Pinterest accounted for a measly 7.5% of my overall traffic.

-After I made the decision to focus my efforts on growing my blog with Pinterest, that number grew to 55% by the end of 2015.
+After I decided to focus my efforts on growing my blog with Pinterest, that number increased to 55% by the end of 2015.

 Without a doubt, Pinterest has changed the way I blog for the better.

 Here are my top 3 reasons you should be using Pinterest to promote your blog.
 I hope you’ll use these Pinterest blogging tips to grow your blog.

 *This page contains affiliate links to products I recommend.
 If you purchase something from this page, I may receive a small percentage of the sale at no extra cost to you.

 1. Pinterest Drives Traffic to Your Blog

 Using Pinterest is a great way to drive traffic to your blog.
 Not only does Pinterest make up for over half of my websites traffic, but Pinterest drives more traffic to my website than Facebook, Twitter, Google + and Linkedin combined.

 With social networks like Facebook and Twitter, your content begins losing traction within 24 hours of being posted.

 With Pinterest, it could be months, or even years down the road and people will still be repinning your content, and visiting your blog through your pins.
 How cool is that?